 For annual plants, there is usually no recovery after 'freezing' as the plants will be in their reproductive growth stage.
-Perennial plants will recover.
+For perennial plants they will recover.

 If significant late rain occurs before full plant maturity, this can stimulate annual grasses to rapidly produce new tillers after spraying has occurred.